Columbus Apartment Market 2024 Now Ranks High As A Top Market for Fantastic Rent Growth Here In The States

 A modest construction pipeline has played a major role in Columbus’s steady rent growth.
 Over the past 12 months:

-- 5,800 new units were completed—a 25% increase compared to the five-year pre-pandemic average.
+- Developers completed 5,800 new units—marking a 25% increase over the five-year pre-pandemic average.

 - In contrast, national apartment completions nearly doubled the pre-pandemic average during the same period.